Dorsi is a freelance writer in the San Francisco Bay Area. She cares for her beloved Border Collie named Karma.

 - Put a collar on your dog to stop him/her from licking the area if possible.

 - Keep your dog in a calm and clean area.
-You can also put a light gauze bandage on the open area to catch any more drainage.
+You can dab the site with clean gauze to catch any more drainage.

-- Make sure you give your dog the full round of antibiotics.
+- Make sure you give your dog the full round of antibiotics as prescribed.

-If the abscess does not rupture on its own, surgery may be needed to lance the abscess.
+If the abscess does not rupture on its own, your vet may be needed to lance it.
 A drain will be inserted into the site to let the pus drain out.
-If the dog's abscess has already ruptured, your veterinarian may advise you to follow the aforementioned steps.
+If it has already ruptured, your veterinarian may advise you to follow the aforementioned steps.
+Best of luck and share your story below.

 © 2012 Dorsi Diaz